This recipe is from reader Robert Kostes. Subbing Pierre and Cancale spice blends for pepper and salt makes this hearty grain shine.

 Walnut chunks.
 I crush them as best I can in my hand.
 No knife.

 Sauté (no color) the onions and garlic.
 Add the Cancale and Pierre Poive.
 Sauté a bit.
-Add the rice.
+Add the wild rice.

 If using wine, add the wine now (medium to high temp) and let the rice absorb it before adding the stock.